Chia-Network/pool-reference/README.md

 Note that claiming rewards and switching pools are still not enabled, but these will be added very shortly.
 Please send a message to @sorgente711 on keybase if you have questions about the 10 steps explained above.
 All other questions should be send to the #pools channel in keybase.
 Note that there will probably be breaking changes soon which will require re-plotting and re-running all the steps above.
+Please note that currently, a lower difficulty constant factor is used, so testing can be done with small plots.